Is Arthritis Covered Under Workers’ Compensation?

 When looking for workers’ comp benefits due to aggravated preexisting arthritis or degenerative disc disease, it is essential that you understand the conditions that are covered.
 Compensation could be redeemed regardless if the prior developed injury was work-related.

-If a disability did not stem from the initial injury does not mean a person cannot claim compensation for the given disability that was the outcome of a natural progression of said new injury.
+If a disability did not stem from the initial injury, it does not mean a person cannot claim compensation for the given disability that was the outcome of a natural progression of said new injury.
 There’s a good chance the new work-related injury was a factor causing the prior condition and seeking the help of a workers’ comp attorney will help you determine if your case is justified.

 How Workers’ Compensation Law Works for Degenerative Disc Disease and Arthritis